bluefinframework/bluefin-server-core/README.md

 ### Run with maven

-* If the clone source, run in the source directory
+* If you clone the source, run in the source directory

  		mvn  spring-boot:run

-The default will open  Bluefin services with port 2556 in current machine.
+Default will open Bluefin services with port 2556 in current machine.

 ### Run with Docker